Finding God in Gomorrah: The Books That Led Me Toward Faith

 Dear Henry,

-Previously, I mentioned the nun who directed me toward the Catholic church, but I never touched on why I felt the need to seek God in the first place.
-It's a much longer story.
+I’ve mentioned the nun who first nudged me toward Catholicism, but I never really told you why I went looking for God in the first place.
+It’s a long story, longer than I realized until I sat down to write it.

-People say that the Big G will never give you a life without giving you the tools to get through it, and while it took me a while to realize it, I have some fantastic gifts.
-I have an innate sense of direction and generally know which way is north, even indoors.
-I can also "see" light, a talent I use in photography, and finally, I love reading.
-I found my way through books.
+People say the Big G never gives you a life without also giving you the tools to get through it.
+It took me a long time to see it, but I did have gifts.
+I’ve always had a strong sense of direction, I can “see” light in a way that helps with photography, and, more than anything, I love to read.
+I found my way, quite literally, through books.

-"Life, with its rules, its obligations, and its freedoms, is like a sonnet: You're given the form, but you have to write the sonnet yourself."
+“Life, with its rules, obligations, and freedoms, is like a sonnet.
+You’re given the form, but you have to write the sonnet yourself.”

 A Tree Grows in Brooklyn - Betty Smith